-- 11.3 Management responses to Internal Audit's draft reports are sought in accordance with the protocol set out in Appendix 1. - 11.4 All Internal Audit recommendations are followed up to confirm the agreed management actions are taken.
+- 12.3 Management responses to Internal Audit's draft reports are sought in accordance with the protocol set out in Appendix 1. - 12.4 All Internal Audit recommendations are followed up to confirm the agreed management actions are taken.
 Two levels of assurance are applied to confirm implementation, as detailed below:

-Priority rating of recommendation Management assurance Internal Audit assurance Priority 1 Priority 2 Assurance is sought from management that all agreed actions have been taken Compliance testing scheduled to confirm all agreed actions relating to Priority 1 recommendations are carried out consistently.
-Compliance testing is scheduled for selected Priority 2 actions
+Priority rating of recommendation Management assurance Internal Audit assurance Priority 1 Assurance is sought from management that all agreed actions have been taken Compliance testing scheduled to confirm all agreed actions relating to Priority 1 recommendations are carried out consistently.
+Priority 2 Compliance testing is scheduled for selected Priority 2 actions

-- 11.5 Quarterly progress on the implementation of agreed management actions is reported to senior management and to the Governance & Ethics Committee.
-The Governance & Ethics Committee determines whether it wishes to receive an update from senior managers at its next meeting to provide further assurance regarding actions to improve the internal controls in a specific area of activity. - 11.6 Internal Audit reports are circulated to the relevant Committee Chairmen/Chairwomen and Opposition Members so that they are aware of audit findings in their areas of portfolio responsibility.
-Members can raise queries on reports as appropriate by contacting the Group Manager Internal Audit or Audit Managers direct on issues which concern them.
+- 12.5 Six-monthly progress on the implementation of agreed management actions is reported to senior management and to the Governance & Ethics Committee.
+The Governance & Ethics Committee determines whether it wishes to receive an update from senior managers at its next meeting to provide further assurance regarding actions to improve the internal controls in a specific area of activity. - 12.6 Internal Audit reports are circulated to the relevant Committee Chairmen/Chairwomen and Opposition Members so that they are aware of audit findings in their areas of portfolio responsibility.
+Members can raise queries on reports as appropriate by contacting the Group Manager Assurance or Audit Managers direct on issues which concern them.
 This direct access by Members to Internal Audit applies in any situation where Members wish to raise issues of concern with Internal Audit.

-12 COORDINATION OF AUDIT ASSURANCE
+13 COORDINATION OF AUDIT ASSURANCE

-- 12.1 The Group Manager Internal Audit co-ordinates Internal Audit Plans and activities with other internal and external providers of assurance, including the External Auditors, to ensure the most efficient use of the total resources devoted to audit work.
-Regular liaison meetings take place during the course of the year as appropriate. - 12.2 Internal Auditors foster constructive relationships with Members, the managers and others involved in the areas being audited, and also with other review and specialist agencies that it may encounter as part of its work. - 12.3 Liaison with managers takes place at key stages of the audit process, namely: planning; undertaking; reporting; and responding to audits.
+- 13.1 The Group Manager Assurance co-ordinates Internal Audit Plans and activities with other internal and external providers of assurance, including the External Auditors, to ensure the most efficient use of the total resources devoted to audit work.
+Regular liaison meetings take place during the course of the year as appropriate. - 13.2 Internal Auditors foster constructive relationships with Members, the managers and others involved in the areas being audited, and also with other review and specialist agencies that it may encounter as part of its work. - 13.3 Liaison with managers takes place at key stages of the audit process, namely: planning; undertaking; reporting; and responding to audits.
 The guiding principle adopted throughout is one of assistance in the achievement of the Authority's objectives.

-Internal Audit Charter - September 2017

-Protocol for chasing responses to Internal Audit's Draft Reports

-Week 0

-•Draft report issued, typically to Group Manager & Service Director, requesting a response within 2 weeks

-- •Reminder issued by: Auditor & Audit Supervisor - •Reminder to: Group Manager & Service Director - •Response by: within 1 further week

-- •Reminder issued by: Head of Internal Audit - •Reminder to: Group Manager & Service Director, with copy to Corporate Director - •Response by: within 1 further week

-- •Reminder issued by: Head of Internal Audit - •Reminder to: Group Manager, Service Director and Corporate Director, with copy to Chief Executive and Chairman of Governance & Ethics Committee - •Response by: within 1 further week

-- •Ilssue final report to Members, highlighting that no management response has been received - Report scherduled on the agenda of the next Governance & Ethics Committee - Group Manager, Service Director and Corporate Director invited to attend to provide a verbal update on the management response to the recommendations

-N.B.

-- •At any point in the above procedure, the clock may be stopped and re-set, to dealwith particular circumstances such as: - •to further discuss the audit findings and recommendations wherever concerns with them remain - •to allow for extended response times during periods of extreme workloads or the non-availability of key staff - revised timescales for responses should be formally agreed
+) •Draft report issued, typically to Group Manager & Service Director, requesting a response within 2 weeks f •Reminder issued by: Auditor & Audit Supervisor •Reminder to: Group Manager & Service Director •Response by: within 1 further week F •Reminder issued by: Head of Internal Audit •Reminder to: Group Manager & Service Director, with copy to Corporate Director •Response by: within 1 further week Reminder issued by: Head of Internal Audit Reminder to: Group Manager, Service Director and Corporate Director, with copy to Chief Executive and Chairman of Governance & Ethics Committe Response by: within 1 further week •Ilssue final report to Members, highlighting that no management response has been received •Report scherduled on the agenda of the next Governance & Ethics Committee •Group Manager, Service Director and Corporate Director invited to attend to provide a verbal update on the management response to the recommendations Γ •At any point in the above procedure, the clock may be stopped and re-set, to dealwith particular circumstances such as: •to further discuss the audit findings and recommendations wherever concerns with them remain •to allow for extended response times during periods of extreme workloads or the non-availability of key staff •revised timescales for responses should be formally agreed